luxonis/depthai-docs-website/source/pages/faq.rst

 Is DepthAI OpenVINO Compatible?
 ###############################

 Yes.
-As of this writing, DepthAI is fully compatible with OpenVINO 2020.1.
-We are in the process of upgrading to have compatibility with newer OpenVINO versions.
+DepthAI is fully compatible with OpenVINO 2020.1, 2020.2, 2020.4 and 2021.1.
+We do our best to support new OpenVINO releases as soon as they are made available.

 Can I train my own Models for DepthAI?
 ######################################